Determinization of Integral Discounted-Sum Automata is Decidable: Recoverable Gaps and -separation

 Write $Q=\{q_1, \ldots ,q_{|Q|}\}$ such that $\cA_{[Q_0\to q_1]}(w)\leq \ldots \leq\cA_{[Q_0\to q_{|Q|}]}(w)$ (recall that if there is no run on $w$ ending in $q$, then $\cA_{[Q_0\to q]}(w)=\infty$), and let $i_l<i_u$ be indices such that $q_l=q_{i_l},q_u=q_{i_u}$.
 Then there exists $j\in \{i_l, \ldots ,i_{u-1}\}$ such that $\cA_{[Q_0\to q_{j+1}]}(w)-\cA_{[Q_0\to q_j]}(w)>\cN$.
 Let $U=\{q_{j+1}, \ldots ,q_{|Q|}\}$ and $L=\{q_1, \ldots ,q_j\}$.
 Then for every $q_u'\in U,q_l'\in L$ we have $\undisc{|w|}(\cA_{[Q_0\to q_u']}(w)-\cA_{[Q_0\to q_l']}(w))>\cN$.

-Consider $z\in \Sigma^*$ such that the gap $(w,q_u,q_l)$ is recoverable with respect to $z$.
+Consider $z\in \Sigma^*$ such that $(w,q_u,q_l)$ is a TRG with respect to $z$.
 Note that $\cN>\cM$, and so it follows from \cref{lem: Udi's constant unrecoverablility - with final weights} that $\cA_{[q_l'\to_f \alpha]}(z)=\infty$ for every $q_l'\in L$.
-Indeed, if $\cA$ had a run on $z$ starting in $q_l'$, concatenating it to a minimal run on $w$ ending in $q_l'$ would result in a run of lower weight than any run on $wz$ that visits $q_u$ after reading $w$, contradicting the fact that $(w,q_u,q_l)$ is a recoverable gap.
-Additionally, it follows from $(w,q_u,q_l)$ being a recoverable gap that there exists a minimal run on $wz$ that visits $q_u$ after reading $w$.
-Then $(w,q_u,q_l')$ is a recoverable gap with respect to $z$, and so $w$ has the $\cN$-separation property with respect to $(U,L,q_u,z)$.
+Indeed, if $\cA$ had an accepting run on $z$ starting in $q_l'$, concatenating it to a minimal run on $w$ ending in $q_l'$ would result in an accepting run of lower weight than any run on $wz$ that visits $q_u$ after reading $w$, contradicting the fact that $(w,q_u,q_l)$ is a TRG.
+Additionally, it follows from $(w,q_u,q_l)$ being a TRG that there exists a minimal accepting run on $wz$ that visits $q_u$ after reading $w$.
+Then $(w,q_u,q_l')$ is a TRG with respect to $z$, and so $w$ has the $\cN$-separation property with respect to $(U,L,q_u,z)$.